 row class marks the start of a new row in the grid.
 In order for components to display nicely within a row, the row is split into columns.
 When added onto some HTML, the column class specifies how wide the component should stretch in that row.
 Should it stretch for half a grid, the full grid etc...
 The bootstrap framework was written to a 12 column grid layout, so rows should contain no more than 12 columns.
 In Bootstrap, columns are represented with the

 Episerver Mark-Up Explained

 When we work with Episerver, our web pages are normally made up of one or more content areas each containing, one or more blocks.
 As you know the bootstrap HTML will be built using classes called

-In this tutorial, I'm going to assume that you're using the 'row' class wrapped around your content area and then within each block you set the 'column-width' class.
-As Episerver will allow content editors to add as many blocks into a content area, if you put the column width inside your block HTML it is very easy for them to keep adding blocks until the width exceeds 12 columns... so is this a big deal?
+row class wrapped around your content area and within each block, you set the column class.
+This creates a dilemma.
+Episerver will allow content editors to add as many blocks into a content area as they want.
+If you specify the column width inside your blocks HTML the content editor can keep adding blocks until the row width exceeds 12 columns... so is this a big deal?

 Do We Care That Columns Don't Add Up To 12?

 From my experience, this is one of the first considerations designers will need to ask themselves when integrating Bootstrap into Episerver.
 Unless you want to write some custom code and validation, rows will exceed 12 columns.
 THe below quote is taken from the bootstrap website about rows that exceed 12 columns:

 "If more than 12 columns are placed within a single row, each group of extra columns will, as one unit, wrap onto a new line"